Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Experiments

 Thus, $WA$ is used as the evolutionary fitness, whereas the final comparison in Table~\ref{table:comparison} uses the standard accuracy defined in Eq.~\eqref{eq:accuracy}.

-The knowledge base used by EvoOR-Agent is constructed before evolutionary training.
+The knowledge base used by \textit{EvoOR-Agent} is constructed before evolutionary training.
 To prevent benchmark-specific information from entering the evolutionary process, the construction and use of the knowledge base follow the leakage-control protocol described in Section~S-III of the supplementary material.

 The core evolutionary hyperparameters are summarized in Table~\ref{tab:evolution_parameters}.
-Unless otherwise specified, DeepSeek-v3.2 is used as the default evolutionary operator in parameter and dynamics analyses because of its favorable reasoning-to-cost ratio.
-In the comparative experiments, EvoOR-Agent is instantiated with each foundation model under the same evaluation protocol.
+DeepSeek-v3.2 is used as the default evolutionary operator in parameter and dynamics analyses due to its favorable reasoning-to-cost ratio.
+In the comparative experiments, \textit{EvoOR-Agent} is instantiated with each foundation model under the same evaluation protocol.

 After evolution, the individual with the highest training $WA$ is selected as the final evolved agent for test evaluation.
-All reproduced methods and EvoOR-Agent variants are evaluated over ten independent runs, and we report the mean accuracy and standard deviation.
+All reproduced methods and \textit{EvoOR-Agent} variants are evaluated over ten independent runs, and we report the mean accuracy and standard deviation.